ironbar/hungry_geese/reports/04_Modeling.md

 In red we see training with death reward propagation, it reaches a higher elo score.

 I'm going to integrate this propagation into the training script.
+However I have found that it was slowing down the train script.
+Instead I have decided to do it on the playing of matches. **WARNING** This will force to use `discount_factor=1` since now on.

 #### Continue improving the training